Mide6x/Mide6x/README.md

 ## Welcome to My GitHub Profile!

 🌟 I am Olumide, a developer specializing in Python and JavaScript (React).
-I love building innovative solutions and contributing to open-source projects.
+I love building innovative solutions and contributing to Machine Learning projects.

 ### 🚀 My Tech Stack